top of page

 I started my career in psychology caring for older adults, and volunteering with people who were homeless.
 I then worked with young people with eating disorders after my undergraduate degree before firming up a path to child psychology by working in schools for five years.
 Here I gained experience in assessment, intervention, multiagency work and training teachers.

-After five years I left education and worked in a specialist CAMHS for children in foster care and those who are adopted.
-After going away to complete my doctoral training, I have returned as a qualified clinician to this service two days a week.
-The other half of my job is in a new NHS trauma service for young people seeking UK asylum.
+After five years I left schools for the NHS, and worked in a specialist CAMHS for children in foster care and those who are adopted.
+After going away to complete my doctoral training, I returned as a qualified clinician to this service, spending three of my days a week working with children and families displaced by war and conflict and two with children in foster care.

-I have experience in attachment, developmental trauma, eating disorders, learning disabilities, anxiety, OCD, anxiety difficulties, physical health issues, traumatic stress, neuropsychological testing, wider systems work, consultation and creative work.
+I have experience and knowledge in attachment, developmental trauma, eating disorders, learning disabilities, anxiety, OCD, emetophobia, anxiety, physical health, traumatic stress, neuropsychological testing, wider systems work, consultation and creative work.

 Qualifications and training

-I have a degree in Psychology, Masters in Clinical and Community Psychology, a Foundation in Systemic Practice, and a doctorate in Clinical Psychology.
+Starting with a degree in Psychology, I went on to complete a Masters in Clinical and Community Psychology, a Foundation in Systemic Practice, and a doctorate in Clinical Psychology.
 I am also a qualified cognitive behaviour therapy (CBT) therapist.

 Identities

-As someone who takes a critical view of how our identities interact with the world and others, I feel I should be transparent about my identities: I am a white cis gendered heterosexual female who grew up in a primarily working class community in Cornwall.
+As someone who takes a critical view of how our identities interact with the world and others, I feel I should be transparent about my identities: I am a white cis gendered heterosexual female who grew up in a primarily working class community/family in Cornwall.
 I now embody a middle class lifestyle but hold community values very close to my heart and identity.
+I have diagnoses of ADHD and dyslexia, which I only see as a disadvantage depending on the context.

 social graces intersectionality 2.png